eXsio/php-symfony-arch/README.md

 # Blog - Symfony Modular, Microservice-ready Architecture Demo

 This is a Demo Application made as a Proof of Concept of a Modular, Microservice-ready Architecture for Symfony Framework.
+ It contains a simple, but fully functional Blog, similar in scope to the [Official Symfony Demo](https://github.com/symfony/demo).
 For More information please visit [Kode Krunch](https://www.kode-krunch.com/).

 ## Running the app locally: